 CONNECTION TO SERVICES

-Huron County Public Health Services can assist individuals to access PrEP related care and can provide referrals for people living with HIV to treatment and case management services.
+The Health Center of Huron County can assist individuals to access PrEP related care and can provide referrals for people living with HIV to treatment and case management services.